ylgh2011/nlp-hw5/submit/report.md

 # Warning:
 * We make use of some extra features for the nbest file, and as a result, our method will first preprocess the training and testing English file and French file and then rewrite both training and testing nbest files.
 ** PS.
 For IBM model 2 score, we made use of an additional training data of homework 3 and generate dumps of word counts.
 In the preprocess procedure, we will first read through 2 files and then generate the IBM score for .nbest file.
-Because thses 2 file are too large to be included in the submitted package, so we give 2 dropbox links to download these 2 files in the following section
+Because these 2 file are too large to be included in the submitted package, we give 2 dropbox links to download these 2 files in the following section

 # How to run our program: